 Wat Yai Chai Mongkhon has the largest Chedi located outside of the city and was built between 1590 and 1605.
 If you climb the stairs of the Chedi, you'll be able to see the beautiful gardens as well as a great view of the city.
 Lots of Buddha statues to see in the temple grounds including a reclining statue.

-Bang Pa-In Royal Summer Place is located on the banks of the Chao Phraya River about 20 kilometres (13 miles) downstream from Ayutthaya.
+Bang Pa-In Royal Summer Place is on the banks of the Chao Phraya River about 20 kilometres (13 miles) downstream from Ayutthaya.
 The present buildings seen today were built in the late 19th and early 20th-century, though the original site dates back much further.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page and or book your hotel reservation to amazing Thailand using the HotelTravel search box below.
-Have a happy holiday and a safe trip.
+Simply take your next tour by selecting any one of the many excursions listed.
+Here's wishing you a safe trip and a happy and exciting holiday.